 Best Time to Visit Italy

 To be honest, there is no bad time to visit Italy.
 From skiing in the Dolomite mountains in winter to sunbathing on the pebbly beaches of the Amalfi coast in the summers, there is something exciting to do all year round.
 This 10-day Italy itinerary can be done during any season except the winter.
-The shoulder season of April-May and September-October are perfect.
+The shoulder seasons of April-May and September-October are perfect.
 The weather is warm and sunny, with mild temperatures, fewer tourists, and everything is reasonably priced.
 Summer is Italy’s busiest season.
 But, it can be hot, crowded, and expensive.